jakosz/video-space-time/README.md

 vst is a set of R functions that lets you generate framesets for video visualizations of spatial data.

 (note: it depends on my utilites package, [jap](https://github.com/jakosz/jap)).
+(also note: to make a video from the frameset you'll need some conversion tool, such as ffmpeg or avconv).

 ---